The United States is global outlier in using partisan processes to select its most senior election officials.

 This report, Guardrails for the Guardians: Reducing Secretary of State Conflict of Interest and Building a More Impartial U.S. Election Administration, was funded by a grant from The Democracy Fund and supported by pro bono legal research from the law firm of Ropes & Gray.
 Current and former secretaries of state from both parties have provided input on the design of the research, as has the National Association of Secretaries of State.

-Drawing on its roots in international election monitoring and democracy support, ERN is well-positioned to conduct a balanced, neutral, and knowledgeable assessment of these issues.
+Drawing on its roots in international election monitoring and democracy support, ERN has conducted a balanced, neutral, and knowledgeable assessment of these issues.

 [placeholder for small margin in-page version of PDF]